iiimosley/NSS-postGres-Castles/README.md

 "Beach.name": "Waikiki"
 }
 ```
-+ To add a lifeguard, send a POST request with your API tool to...
+**POST:** To add a lifeguard, send a POST request with your API tool to...
 ```
 localhost:3000/lifeguards
 ```